 Do you need to tip in Barcelona?

 Once upon a time, you might leave a tip in Barcelona for an exceptional meal with exceptional service.
-Nowadays, tips are expected but you don’t have to leave much.
+Nowadays, tips are expected, but you don’t have to leave much.

 Tip around 10% of your bill or a little more if you want to show your appreciation to the friendly staff.

-Some restaurants will add a 10% gratuity onto the bill automatically, so check whether or not it’s already there before tipping again.
+Many restaurants will add a 10% gratuity onto the bill automatically, so check whether or not it’s already there before tipping again.
 If you are paying for your bill on a credit card, tell them how much to add on before they punch in the total as there might not be an option to add a tip by card afterward.

-Barcelona Travel Tips for First-Timers Wrap Up
+Barcelona Travel Tips for First-Timers Wrap-Up

 You’re sure to have a wonderful vacation in this beautiful and vibrant coastal Spanish city without any mishaps!